 The coexistence of the two objectives mentioned is justified by two observations supported by experience: (1) it is not possible to teach probability and statistics without having the possibility to use computational tools for the practical solution of realistic problems; (2) it is not possible to learn how to program a computer without having real problems to face and solve.
 The ambition of the course is therefore to translate these two weaknesses into a strength.

-Lectures: on the blackboard using projections
+Lectures on the blackboard using slides.

 Fundamentals.
-Events and sample space; probability: fundamental definitions and theorems; conditional and compound probability;
+Events and sample space; probability: fundamental definitions and theorems; conditional and compound probability.

 Successions of random variables.
 Bernoulli sequence, binomial distribution, geometric model.
 Average return period.